toddhorner/AFT/MO.md

 **NO**

-1. The only statute related to farmland preservation is the ["Missouri Farmland Trust Act"](http://revisor.mo.gov/main/OneSection.aspx?section=262.815&bid=14199), which empowers the Department of Agriculture to receive and steward donated farmland.
+1. The only statute related to farmland preservation is the "[Missouri Farmland Trust Act](http://revisor.mo.gov/main/OneSection.aspx?section=262.815&bid=14199)," which empowers the Department of Agriculture to receive or acquire farmland or easements.
+Aside from statute itself, no evidence suggests that the trust was ever incorporated or its advisory board appointed.
+Even if the trust does exist, its mission to "protect and preserve Missouri's farmland," isn't connected with state planning goals.

 #### State provides grants or technical assistance to support development of local comprehensive plans or farmland protection plans.

+**NO**
+1.

 #### State tracking of local plans

+**NO**
+1. No state agency exists with the capacity or mission to track state plans.

 #### State planning goals related to compact development/smart growth

+**NO**

+1. No state statute, administrative code, or agency publication discusses density or form of urban development

 ---